web-platform-tests/wpt/docs/_writing-tests/testharness.md

       assert_false(blob.isClosed);
     }, "The Blob constructor.");

-This test could then be run from `FileAPI/Blob-constructor.any.worker.html` as well as `FileAPI/Blob-constructor.any.html`.
+This test could then be run from `FileAPI/Blob-constructor.window-worker.html` as well as `FileAPI/Blob-constructor.window-worker.serviceworker.https.html` and the other worker locations as per above.

 To check if your test is run from a window or worker you can use the following two methods that will be made available by the framework: